AndyGiles/Gravity-Simulator/README.md

 Pressing the up and down arrows will increase or decrease the value of G, the gravitational constant used in the simulation.
 A higher G value will make everything exert a greater force on the other bodies.

 Pressing the left and right arrow keys will increase the mass of any new body that is created with the click and drag feature.

+Pressing 'r' will reset the screen, so there will once again be a single large mass in the center.
+Pressing 'r' will not affect the trail state or pause state.